tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 --- abstract

-   This document describes how profiles of the Traffic Engineering (TE) Topology Model, defined in RFC8795, can be used to address applications beyond "Traffic Engineering".
+This document describes how profiles of the
+Topology YANG data model, defined in RFC8795, can be used to address applications in Traffic Engineering aware (TE-aware) deployments, irrespective of whether they are TE-centric or not.

 --- middle

-{: #introduction}

-# Introduction
+# Introduction {#introduction}

-   There are many network scenarios being discussed in various IETF Working Groups (WGs) that are not classified as "Traffic Engineering" but can be addressed by a sub-set (profile) of the Traffic Engineering (TE) Topology YANG data model, defined in {{!RFC8795}}.
+Many network scenarios are being discussed in various IETF Working Groups (WGs) that are not classified as "Traffic Engineering" use cases but can be addressed by a profile (sub-set) of the Topology YANG data model, defined in {{!RFC8795}}.

 Traffic Engineering (TE) is defined in {{?I-D.ietf-teas-rfc3272bis}} as aspects of Internet network engineering that deal with the issues of performance evaluation and performance optimization of operational IP networks.
 TE encompasses the application of technology and scientific principles to the measurement, characterization, modeling, and control of Internet traffic.

-   The TE Topology Model is augmenting the Network Topology Model defined in {{!RFC8345}} with generic and technology-agnostic features that some are strictly applicable to TE networks, while others applicable to both TE and non-TE networks.
+The Topology YANG data model, defined in {{!RFC8795}}, augments the Network Topology YANG data model, defined in {{!RFC8345}}, with generic and technology-agnostic features that are not only applicable to TE-centric deployments, but also applicable to non-TE-centric yet TE-aware deployments.

+A TE-aware deployment is one where the topology carries information that can be used to influence how traffic can be engineered within the network.
+In some scenarios, this information can be leveraged even in use cases where traffic doesn't need to be engineered.

-   Examples of such features that are applicable to both TE and non-TE networks are: inter-domain link discovery (plug-id), geo- localization, and admin/operational status.
+Examples of generic TE-aware features that can apply to both TE-centric and non-TE-centric use-cases are: inter-domain link discovery (plug-id), geo-localization, multi-layer topology representation, node-specific switching limitation, link reliability, and topology abstraction.

+It is also worth noting that also the boundary between the TE-specific model constructs and the core network topology model constructs is also blurred since new applications may need to leverage on constructs which was originally defined to support TE-centric scenarios but that are also needed to support these new applications.

+An example of a concept that originated from TE-centric scenarios but can be considered a core network topology model construct is the SRLG.
+New applications such as what-if analysis need to be aware of the SRLG information also for non-TE-centric scenarios to provide reliable results.

-   It is also worth noting that the TE Topology Model is quite an extensive and comprehensive model in which most features are optional.
-Therefore, even though the full model appears to be complex, at the first glance, a sub-set of the model (profile) can be used to address specific scenarios, e.g. suitable also to non-TE use cases.
+It is also worth noting that the Topology YANG data model, defined in {{!RFC8795}}, is quite an extensive and comprehensive model in which most features are optional.
+Therefore, even though the full model appears to be complex, at the first glance, a profile (sub-set) of the model can be used to address specific scenarios irrespective of whether they are TE-centric or not.

-   The implementation of such TE Topology profiles can simplify and expedite adoption of the full TE topology YANG data model, and allow for its reuse even for non-TE use case.
-The key question being whether all or some of the attributes defined in the TE Topology Model are needed to address a given network scenario.
+The implementation of profiles can simplify and expedite adoption of the Topology YANG data model, defined {{!RFC8795}}, and allow for its reuse even for non-TE-centric use-cases.
+The key question is whether all or some of the attributes defined in the Topology YANG data model, defined in {{!RFC8795}}, are needed to address a given network scenario.

-   {{examples}} provides examples where profiles of the TE Topology Model can be used to address some generic use cases applicable to both TE and non-TE technologies.
+{{examples}} provides examples where profiles of the Topology YANG data model, defined in {{!RFC8795}}, can be used to address some generic use cases applicable to both TE-centric and non-TE-centric deployments.

-{: #examples}
+Understanding that these profiles are generic would be more straightforward if the profiled YANG data nodes where defined under a container with a different name than 'te' or directly under the parent YANG data node.
+However, the 'te' container in the context of {{!RFC8795}}, should be understood as the container of YANG data nodes providing TE-aware topology information.

-# Examples of non-TE scenarios
+# Examples of generic profiles {#examples}

-{: #uni-discovery}

-## UNI Topology Discovery
+## UNI Topology Discovery {#uni-discovery}

-   UNI Topology Discovery is independent from whether the network is TE or non-TE.

-   The TE Topology Model supports inter-domain link discovery (including but not being limited to UNI link discovery) using the plug-id attribute.
-This solution is quite generic and does not require the network to be a TE network.

-   The following profile of the TE Topology model can be used for the UNI Topology Discovery:
+The following profile of the Topology YANG data model, defined in {{!RFC8795}}, can be used to support the UNI Topology Discovery, or in general, inter-domain link discovery:

 ~~~~ ascii-art
    module: ietf-te-topology